stellaservice/airbax/README.md

   environment: "production"
 ```

-If you're using Errbit, add to the config above an URL to your Errbit service as `url` parameter.
+If you're using Errbit, add to the configuration above an URL of your Errbit service as `url` parameter.

 Then, exceptions (errors, exits, and throws) can be reported to Airbrake or Errbit using `Airbax.report/3`: